tortellini-tools/action/README.md

 ## Features of the intended tool

 - check licensing issues of given GitHub repositories
-- list of urls
+- list of GH repo urls
-- external tools that can check the conflicts
+- existing tools that can check the conflicts
 - generate a report:
   - color: red (big issues?), green (no issues), orange (some issues), gray (cannot determine)
   - list of licenses (and conflicting dependencies?)